lastingParadox/ff-site/archive-to-markdown/md/ff2/ff2.md

 **Jelsafan0** _(15-Sep-18 04:56 PM)_

-> ”it's like a crab with a stinger on its tail...
-I think.”
+> "it's like a crab with a stinger on its tail...
+I think."

 **Zander** _(15-Sep-18 04:56 PM)_